 It's not uncommon to see dog owners throwing food off their plates and into the mouths of an eager pet.
-According to research, 54% of owners think overfeeding or giving treats is a way of showing love to pets.
-But the food we eat can be dangerous for our pets.
+According to research, 54% of owners think overfeeding or giving treats is a way of showing love to their pets.
+But the food we eat can be surprisingly dangerous for dogs.

 Is chocolate toxic for dogs?